Affiliate links on Android Authority may earn us a commission. Learn more.

-- You are now ready for the more confusing part!
+You are now ready to install the Steam Linux app:

-You can install Steam on Chromebook devices if you install Ubuntu Linux OS
+Install Steam on Chromebook by installing Ubuntu Linux OS

 Installing a second operating system in your Chromebook sounds like a huge undertaking.
-If you have some technical knowledge, are willing to do some research, and don’t mind a challenge, it’s a good way to have all the benefits of Chrome OS while also being able to access a full desktop OS from your Chromebook.
-You aren’t really replacing Chrome OS with Ubuntu.
-They can run side to side, making this a convenient option for gaming as well as other tasks.
+If you have some technical knowledge, are willing to do some research, and don’t mind a challenge, it’s a good way to have all the benefits of Chrome OS while also accessing a full desktop OS from your Chromebook.
+You aren’t replacing Chrome OS with Ubuntu.
+They can run side by side, making this a convenient option for gaming and other tasks.

-Just keep in mind anything that happens to your computer while doing this is is your responsibility.
-We can provide the steps, but you should really know what you are doing before following them.
+Remember that anything that happens to your computer while doing this is your responsibility.
+We can provide the steps, but you should know what you are doing before following them.

 First, enable Developer mode: